Im-Akshat/Data-Cleaning-EDA-using-SQL/README.md

 The link to the dataset : https://data.world/markbradbourne/rwfd-real-world-fake-data/workspace/file?filename=Call+Center.csv

-note: They have awesome datasets ! so feel free to choose whatever dataset you want from it, I picked the call-center one.

 Steps we did :
 * Download the csv file.
 * Import the file to MySQL